gregoryang/auto-job-scraper/README.md

 **Solid (clean API parameters):**
 - Full-time only (`employment_types=FULLTIME`)
 - Singapore-located (`job_country == 'SG'` or city match)
+- LinkedIn-only source (`"via linkedin"` appended to every query — restricts JSearch's own results at the source, rather than filtering after the fact)

 **Approximate (no clean API flag exists for this — built as best-effort keyword matching):**
 - **Staffing/contracting agency exclusion** — matches employer name against a blocklist in `scripts/reference_data.json` (Randstad, Adecco, Michael Page, PERSOLKELLY, Recruit Express, etc., both global and Singapore-specific firms).
 Catches the well-known ones; an obscure boutique agency could slip through.
+- **Publisher safety net** — even with `"via linkedin"` in the query, a post-fetch check (`is_acceptable_publisher` in `jsearch_utils.py`) verifies `job_publisher` is either LinkedIn or the employer's own name (e.g. "United Airlines Jobs" for United Airlines), catching any non-LinkedIn result that might leak through the query-level restriction.
+Excludes third-party boards like JobStreet, MyCareersFuture, and Trabajo, which tend to mirror postings later than the original source.
+Employer names under 3 characters are excluded from the "own site" half of this check to avoid false-positive substring matches — see Known Limitations.

 **Filters considered and deliberately not implemented:**
 - **Company-headquarters location (e.g. exclude SEA-headquartered companies)** — neither JSearch nor any free-tier company-data API could support this reliably at this scrape volume.
 JSearch has no HQ field at all.
 A live lookup via Glassdoor's company-data API (same provider as JSearch) does expose `headquarters_location`, but needs ~2 calls per unique new employer (company-search + company-overview) to resolve — at Tab 1a's volume this was estimated at ~390 calls/month against that API's 100/month free cap, a 4x overshoot with real uncertainty in the estimate itself (unique-employer count isn't predictable in advance).
 Decided to skip this filter entirely rather than build on a quota likely to fail in practice — review and remove unwanted listings manually in the sheet instead.